graphieros/svg-annotator/README.md

 ## Props
 ```
+   disableForTouchScreens: {
+      //In its current version, SvgAnnotator is not suited for touchscreen devices, and best used with a mouse & keyboard.
+This prop hides the toolbar for touchscreen devices, basically deactivating the annotator
+      type: Boolean,
+      default: true,
+   },
    fixedTools: {
       // if true, toolbox will be fixed to top center of your page.
       // Ideal to use when a whole page is slotted inside the SvgAnnotator.